wesley-a-leung/Resources/README.md

 - functions and classes should have generic types if possible
 - classes should have constant parameters passed as template parameters if possible, variable paremeters should be passed in the constructor
-- classes and functions should have a quick summary, descriptions of member functions and fields if not obvious, specify conventions used, mention the constant factor (roughly) relative to its advertised time complexity,  time complexity and memory complexity, and specify where it was tested
+- classes and functions should have a quick summary, specify conventions used, descriptions of template parameters, constructor arguments, member functions and fields, mention the constant factor (roughly) relative to its advertised time complexity, time complexity and memory complexity, and specify where it was tested
 - constant factors (very small, small, moderate, large, very large) roughly differ by factors of 10
 - if template parameters are non-trivial, those should be described as well, possibly with an example provided
-- std::vector is prefered to fixed-sized arrays, use std::vector::reserve if possible
+- `std::vector` is prefered to fixed-sized arrays, use `std::vector::reserve`
+if possible
-- the new operator should be avoided and memory should be allocated on the stack, or std::unique_ptr should be used
+- the new operator should be avoided and memory should be allocated on the stack, or `std::unique_ptr` should be used
-- data structures should have a constructor accepting a size variable as well as a function/lambda that accepts no arguments and returns successive values for each index (see std::generate), if appropriate, a function that accepts two iterators representing an exclusive range to be copied, and if appropriate, a constructor accepting a size variable and a default value
+- data structures should have a constructor accepting a size variable as well as a function/lambda that accepts no arguments and returns successive values for each index (see `std::generate`), if appropriate, a function that accepts two iterators representing an exclusive range to be copied, and if appropriate, a constructor accepting a size variable and a default value